Edited by: Nick Ellis

 - Not all plans include North American roaming

 All in all, AT&T’s international data plans are not the best option for most travelers.
-While the carrier has 2 different plans to choose from, neither are priced in a way where we can recommend them — especially when compared to the competition.
 For example, Google Fi’s Unlimited plan costs just $70 per month per line, and includes unlimited high-speed international data.
 With AT&T, you’d pay a similar price for U.S. data and still have to buy an additional international plan.

 If you live in an area where AT&T is your only option for getting solid coverage, we recommend picking up one of AT&T’s two different international data plans when you do travel abroad.
 These will keep your international data bill manageable and ensure that you can stay connected no matter where you are in the world.

 Long story short: we recommend strongly considering the competition before you settle on AT&T. You’ll likely find a better deal with more international coverage options.